bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 If your setup satisfies the above, all you have to do is specify `--experimental_spawn_scheduler` on your next build.
 Just make sure to pass this new flag after all others.

+*WARNING: As the flag name implies, [this feature is experimental](https://docs.bazel.build/versions/master/backward-compatibility.html#at-a-glance).
+More importantly, be aware that the local and remote environments should match, or otherwise mixing action execution between them could lead to correctness issues.
+Consider running Bazel within a container that matches your remote environment.*

 ## Let's look at some numbers

-We have measured the behavior of the dynamic scheduler on a large iOS app on three  Macs with different local performance characteristics, and also a [large Android app](https://github.com/jin/android-projects#big_connected) on a Linux workstation [using RBE](https://gist.github.com/jin/1fc2543acef7cdbd5618b08579d7210c) for the remote execution backend.
-The specific details of the build and the machines is not relevant.
+We have measured the behavior of the dynamic scheduler on a large iOS app on three Macs with different local performance characteristics, and also a [large Android app](https://github.com/jin/android-projects#big_connected) on a Linux workstation.
+The specific details of the builds and the machines is not relevant.

+We have evaluated primarily mobile apps because their critical path contains some actions that are especially costly to run remotely due to the large number of inputs and outputs they have, or the combined sizes of these. *These measurements are not indicative of the average performance you'd get from using any of these remote execution systems as we have purposely picked some known problematic cases.*

+The iOS builds were run against the Google-internal remote execution system.
+The Android builds were [run against RBE](https://gist.github.com/jin/1fc2543acef7cdbd5618b08579d7210c).

 Here are the results for clean build times: